J0NTrollston/ADC-and-DAC-Design/ADC_Design/README.md

 A Flash ADC will use a resistive ladder, comparators and a Priority Encoder to read the analog voltage and output a weighted binary value.
 An enable pin will be active high nominally.
 Once the device reading in the weighted binary value is ready, it will set the enable pin low to hold the current value using a latch.
 The ADC Logic will have a resistor ladder used as the voltage divider.
 Each node on the ladder will be the input to the non-inverting side of an operational amplifier.
 Although a comparator IC could be used here, I do not plan to use the ADC in a high frequency design.
 Therefore the LM358N Op-Amp can substitue the need for a comparator.
-The Priority Encoder will take the unweighted binary value from the LM358N and use combinational logic to output a weighted binary value for the Arduino
-Uno to read in.
+Some other drawbacks in using the LM358N are discussed in [Debugging](#debugging).
+The Priority Encoder will take the unweighted binary value from the LM358N and use combinational logic to output a weighted binary value for the Arduino Uno to read in.
 For a 2-bit ADC, the resolution is one part in 3 (2<sup>2</sup>-1) which is not very useful.
 The Arduino Uno has a 10-bit ADC which has 1023 levels.
 Although the internal will need 2<sup>n</sup>-bits between the ADC Logic and the Priority Encoder, we reduce the number of lines out back to n-bits, in our case 2-bits.

 Within the Flash ADC, the Priority Encoder will first be designed.
 The ADC Logic will be designed later in Altium in Section [Hardware schematic](#hardware-schematic).
 With the Priority Encoder taking in 4 bits and outputting 2 bits, created below is the Truth Table with inputs x[3..0] and outputs y[1..0].
 Note that only the realized outputs are shown in the table as others are not possible and considered as don't cares (X).
 In any combination where the higher bits are '1' then all lower bits must also be '1' as the resistor ladder will have lower potential nodes already lactive.